yehdihouldanna/dhamet/Feautures_To_Add.md

 52 42
 ```

-- Improve the behavior of the tier 0 bot players.

 - The description of the website is that of mecatronics on google.

 - Repeated nav bar on top and side.

-- Chat from the original metronics theme is showing.(to be deleted)